Optimize / Clean-up tab

 The Optimize / Clean-up tab is present in the right panel for all synced Salesforce metadata in your Org model.
 It is available under the broom icon.

-Users with edit rights on the org model can change the status, choose the assignee, and leave a comment on why they chose a particular action.
+Users with edit rights on the org model can change the status, change the node assignee, and leave a comment on why they chose a particular action.

 TIP Assignees will not receive a notification upon being selected for particular metadata.